-So OpenMoko have taken the initiative and released the WikiReader which will make the complete catalog of Wikipedia pages (over 3 million at the last count) available wherever you are whenever you are.
+So OpenMoko has taken the initiative and released the WikiReader which will make the complete catalogue of Wikipedia pages (over 3 million at the last count) available wherever you are whenever you are.

 This is done via a pretty nice gadget which looks very similar to the Mintpass person media player that we saw earlier this week: it has a little black-and-white square touchscreen, three buttons and pretty much nothing else.
-For the record those three buttons are ‘search’, ‘history’ and ‘random’ all of which allow easy access to the three principle functions of Wikipedia.
+For the record, those three buttons are ‘search’, ‘history’ and ‘random’ all of which allow easy access to the three principal functions of Wikipedia.

-The touchscreen is very easy to use, and the simple layout is designed to give you the information you want quickly and concisely — unfortunately there are no pictures included (for obvious copyright reasons) which does somewhat reduce the useful of certain articles but doesn’t really impact too much on the vast majority.
+The touchscreen is very easy to use, and the simple layout is designed to give you the information you want quickly and concisely — unfortunately there are no pictures included (for obvious copyright reasons) which do somewhat reduce the use of certain articles but doesn’t really impact too much on the vast majority.

 You would be forgiven for thinking that, nice as it is, it may be slightly redundant as not only do we all have mobile phones most of which have quick easy access to the internet but if you really want Wikipedia on the move you could download it onto your laptop, but I think that the offline availability and the portability will make it popular with many.

-Likewise I think it will be popular with parents you want their children to have access to the vast database of information that is Wikipedia, but are worried of the host of problems that allowing them access to the internet will result in.
+Likewise, I think it will be popular with parents you want their children to have access to the vast database of information that is Wikipedia but is worried of the host of problems that allowing them access to the internet will result in.
 Having said that the adult orientated material that the PR boast will then be unavailable to children is also mentioned on Wikipedia anyway, but at least the pictures won’t be there!

-Finally we have the problem of updating: I have no idea how many new Wikipedia articles are added or edited every day but I can imagine that the number is quite high so your version could quickly become out of date.
-However this has been thought of and every quarter updates will be available either through a free direct download or via good ‘ol fashioned snail mail which will set you back $30 a year and will give you a microSD card which you can then put into the device.
+Finally, we have the problem of updating: I have no idea how many new Wikipedia articles are added or edited every day but I can imagine that the number is quite high so your version could quickly become out of date.
+However, this has been thought of and every quarter updates will be available either through a free direct download or via good old-fashioned snail mail which will set you back $30 a year and will give you a microSD card which you can then put into the device.